openhwgroup/core-v-verif/lib/uvm_agents/uvma_axi5/docs/axi5_agent_documentation.md

 Only SLAVE mode is supported, features are:

--   Out of order transactions (Private): Transactions with different IDs can complete in any order
+-   Out of order transactions : Transactions with different IDs can complete in any order

--   Outstanding transactions (Private): Multiple writes or reads transactions run at the same time.
+-   Outstanding transactions : Multiple writes or reads transactions run at the same time.

--   Channel delay: Randomize the ready to valid latency, for AW, W and AR channels.
+-   Channel delay : Randomize the ready to valid latency, for AW, W and AR channels.

--   Randomize error injection: inject error by randomizing response signal, or by injection error from the sequences.
+-   Randomize error injection : inject error by randomizing response signal, or by injection error from the sequences.

--   Atomics transactions: the agent support this feature from AXI5.
+-   Atomics transactions : the agent support this feature from AXI5.

--   Multiple region signaling (Private): A region identifier, sent on the address channel for each transaction.
+-   Multiple region signaling : A region identifier, sent on the address channel for each transaction.
 If the master doesn't support this feature, the user must configure the memory mapping in the test class.

--   Access permissions (Private): access permissions signals can be used to protect against illegal transactions.
+-   Access permissions : access permissions signals can be used to protect against illegal transactions.
 If the master doesn't support this feature, the user must configure the memory attribution in the test class and the agent will check the access permission